To submit a manuscript for publication, please send an email to:

 - Conform to the aims and scope of the journal as outlined on this website

-- Contain your essay as an attachment (.doc or google doc), prepared for blind review, with a clearly labeled title such as—DS Submission: Article Title.
+- Contain your essay as an attachment (.doc or google doc), prepared for blind review, with a clearly labelled title such as—DS Submission: Article Title.

 Your essay should follow the following formatting guidelines: